Benchmark

 supercell -i CaAl6Te10.cif -m -q -n r10 -n l10 -v 2

-The tests were run ones for each of such configurations:
+The tests were run once for each of the configurations below:

 • Intel® Xeon® Gold 6226R 2.90GHz CPU (32 cores).